- Annual Report

 Listen to this old ESF favorite, sung by a genuine stumpy!

-As ESF heads toward its 100th anniversary, the College is at the forefront of developing the technologies to create a sustainable future.
-Under the direction of President Cornelius B. Murphy, Jr., ESF has taken a leadership role in the development of alternative energy, helping restore endangered species, and fostering a sense of service in the student body.
+Today, the College is at the forefront of developing the technologies to create a sustainable future.
+Under the direction of President Quentin Wheeler ESF has taken a leadership role in species preservation, raising public awareness of biodiversity and sustainability.

 *from A History of the New York State College of Forestry at Syracuse University 1911-1936